albertoderonzi-primer/PrimerUniversalCheckout/README.md

 2a Primer Headless Checkout Standard Flow
 2b Primer Headless Checkout Manual Flow

-For Drop-in select 'checkout-original.html' in `server.js` row 18
-- For Standard Flow use `client.js`  in checkout-original.html row 29
+- For Standard Flow use `client.js`  in checkout-headless.html row 66
-- For Manual Flow use `client-manual.js` in checkout-original.html row 29
+- For Manual Flow use `client-manual.js` in checkout-headless.html row 66

-For Headless select 'checkout-headless.html' in `server.js` row 18
-- For Standard Flow use `client-headless.js`  in checkout-headless.html row 61
+- For Standard Flow use `client-headless.js`  in checkout-headless.html row 66
-- For Manual Flow use `client-headless-manual.js` in checkout-headless.html row 61
+- For Manual Flow use `client-headless-manual.js` in checkout-headless.html row 66

 ## Deployment